-On her retirement Mary decided she wanted to continue her life in Kenya and to find a way of continuing to serve the community in which she had enjoyed many happy years.
+On her retirement Mary decided she wanted to continue her life in Kenya and to serve the community in which she had enjoyed many happy years.

-In response to these difficulties Mary felt called to do something to relieve the suffering of the children in her local area.
-She decided to start a home for orphans despite being told by many people that this was a crazy idea and couldn’t possibly succeed due to the enormous resources it would require.
+In response to these difficulties Mary wanted to do something to relieve the suffering of the children in her local area and decided to start a home for children needing protection.
+She went ahead despite being told this was a crazy idea and couldn’t possibly succeed due to the enormous resources needed to succeed.

 To this day Double Joy continues to grow from strength to strength and all those who visit us describe it as a place of great joy and inspiration.